o124/archlinux-virtualbox-host/README.md

 - Modify values in the [`.env`](https://github.com/o124/archlinux-virtualbox-host/blob/main/.env)
   file if needed.
-  Note, modification of IMAGE_NAME, VMDIR, VBUSR, VBUID, and TZONE will require rebuilding of the docker image.
+  Note, the modification of IMAGE_NAME, VMDIR, VBUSR, VBUID, and TZONE will require rebuilding of the docker image.
   Generally, the default values should be acceptable, at least for testing.
   An image built with the default values can be pulled from the dockerhub